irmen/Tale/README.md

 This software is copyright (c) by Irmen de Jong (irmen@razorvine.net).

-This software is released under the GPL v3 software license.
+This software is released under the GNU LGPL v3 software license.
 This license, including disclaimer, is available in the 'LICENSE.txt' file.

 Tale requires Python 3.5 or newer.